JosephSilber/bouncer/readme.md

 ### Giving a user an ability directly

-Sometimes, you might want to give a user an ability directly, without using a role.
-Simply tell the bouncer to give the ability directly to the user:
+Sometimes you might want to give a user an ability directly, without using a role:

 ```php
 Bouncer::allow($user)->to('ban-users');